tervor/InsightsCannedDemo64/Guide.md

 > * **[root@tower playbooks]# ansible-playbook canned-demo.yml**

 What this does, it’s assuring machines are registered to Insights and Satellite and then, making sure there’s something to be fixed. **This step is required.**

+**NOTE**: If one or more of the clients machines have issues registering to Satellite, you could either re run this script or take the explained steps above on the particular machine.

 # Demo 2: Red Hat Insights To Solve Security Issues